-Twelve midnight in Germany on New Year's Eve, immediately the sky fills with multicolored stars from rockets and every other type of large and loud firework imaginable.
+Twelve midnight on New Year's Eve, and instantly the sky is alive with multicolored stars from every type of large and loud firework imaginable...the louder the better.

-If a Christmas in Germany is a time of contemplation and quiet enjoyment then a German New Year is one of noise and exuberance.
+If Christmas in Germany is a time of contemplation and quiet enjoyment, the celebration of New Year is one of noise and exuberance.

-Usually it is spent with family and friends but revelers fill the streets, firework displays are everywhere, from small groups to the over one million people, many of them tourists, at the largest New Year's celebration in Europe.
-Alongside the Brandenburg Gate in Germany's capital Berlin.
+From small groups to the over one million people, many of them tourists, at the largest New Year celebration in Europe.
+Alongside the Brandenburg Gate in Berlin, Germany's capital.

 An old year has come to an end and a new year begun.

-At once the greeting changes to "Ein glueckliches neues Jahr", 'A Happy New Year', and will be used whenever seeing people for the first time in the new year.
+At once the greeting changes to "Ein glückliches neues Jahr", "A Happy New Year"; and this is used whenever seeing people for the first time in the New Year.

-Traditions in Germany are enjoyed and treasured, and those for celebrating 'Silvester und das neue Jahr' are no exception.
+Traditions are enjoyed and treasured in Germany, and those that celebrate "Silvester und das neue Jahr" are no exception.

-Several customs can be traced to the Rauhnaechte, 'Rough Nights', rituals which pagan Germanic tribes followed for twelve days of winter from 25th December until 5th January.
-Then, when the Gregorian calendar was reformed in 1582 making December 31st the last day of the year for most of Europe, this coincided with what became New Year's Eve.
-As well as linking to the twelve days of Christmas.
+After the Gregorian calendar was reformed in 1582, December 31 became the last day of the year for most of Europe, which coincided with what became New Year's Eve as well as linking to the twelve days of Christmas.

-As the boundaries between 'Spirit' and 'Real' world were thought to be weakened during the twelve 'Rauhnaechte', fires and loud noise were used to drive away evil spirits, while it was believed mystical abilities such as forecasting the future became possible.
+Boundaries between "Spirit" and "Real" world were thought to be weakened during "Rauhnächte", so fires and loud noise were used to drive away evil spirits, while it was believed mystical powers such as forecasting the future became possible.

-Prediction remains a favorite old Silvester custom with Bleigiessen, 'Lead Pouring'.
-A form of fortune telling when small pieces of lead, in various shapes, used to be melted in a spoon and poured into cold water where they hardened into forms 'important' for the next year.
+Prediction remains a favorite old Silvester custom with Bleigiessen, "Lead Pouring".
+A form of fortune telling with small pieces of lead, in various shapes, melted in a spoon and poured into cold water where they hardened into forms that symbolized the coming year.

-The Butler not only serves but takes the place of all of them, becoming steadily more 'wobbly' with each toast as the dinner proceeds and 'the guest's' wine disappears.
-And here it is so you can see it for yourself
+The Butler not only serves but takes the place of all of them, becoming steadily more "wobbly" with each toast as the dinner proceeds, and the wine glasses belonging to the guests are emptied.
+And here it is so you can see it for yourself: Dinner For One,

-While of course 'Food' also has its share of traditions.
-There is the obligatory 'Lucky' Jelly Donut after midnight, but that is just one of many customs.
+Of course "Food" also has its share of traditions.
+There is the obligatory Lucky Jelly Donut after midnight, but that is just one of many customs.

 And a few of the others are:

-Leaving a little of everything eaten on the plate until midnight has passed should ensure a year with enough to eat, while some things should not find their way onto a New Years Eve or New Year's Day table.
+A little of everything on the plate must be left until midnight has passed as this should ensure a year with enough to eat, while some things must not find their way onto either a New Year's Eve or New Year's Day table.

 Including anything that once had feathers.

-An old superstition says that the year's good luck and happiness will fly away from anyone who eats poultry, although those living in the Rhineland ignore this as one of their favorite meals is 'Neuejahrsgans', which is much like Cologne Roast Goose a specialty of their largest city.
+According to an old superstition, the year's good luck and happiness will fly away from anyone who eats poultry.
+Although those living in the Rhineland ignore this as one of the favorite meals there is "Neuejahrsgans", which is much like Cologne Roast Goose a specialty of their largest city.

-Eating fish of any type, cooked in what ever way, is a time honored tradition and if it is Carp, 'Silvesterkarpfen', then one of the carp's fish scales hidden in a wallet for the entire year is supposed to bring wealth to its owner, while scales hidden throughout home boost the bank balances of everyone who lives there.
+Eating fish of any type, served in whatever way, is a time honored tradition and if it is Carp, Silvesterkarpfen, one of the carp's fish scales hidden in a wallet for the entire year is supposed to bring wealth to its owner.
+While scales hidden throughout the home boost the bank balances of everyone who lives there.

 Pea, Bean, Lentil or Carrot soup brings blessings and wealth in the New Year.
-As does eating Sauerkraut, the custom being that the guests wish each other as much happiness and money as there are strips of cabbage in the dish of Sauerkraut.
+As does eating Sauerkraut, when the guests must wish each other as much happiness and money as there are strips of cabbage in the dish of Sauerkraut.

-Nevertheless whether made from almond paste, chocolate or brass with a cent fixed upon it, or served as Schnitzel, Pork Roast, or sausages, Wurstchen, it is the Glueck Sweine, a 'Good Luck Pig', in all its forms that is believed to bring most luck and good fortune in the coming year.
+Nevertheless made from pink almond paste, chocolate, brass with a cent fixed upon it, or served as Schnitzel, Pork Roast, sausages - Wurstchen, it is the "Glück Sweine", "Good Luck Pig", that in all its forms is believed to bring most luck and good fortune in the coming year.

-While the typical New Year gift of a Four Leaf Clover Plant has an overload of good luck symbols.
-It usually shares its pot with a Glueckspilz - a red toadstool with white spots - a small pig, a 'lucky' ladybird, a horseshoe, and of course a Chimney Sweep to attract good luck while his broom sweeps away the old year.
+The typical New Year gift of a Four Leaf Clover Plant has an overload of good luck symbols, as it usually shares its pot with a "Glückspilz" - a lucky red toadstool with white spots, and often a small pig, lucky ladybug, a horseshoe, and of course the star a Chimney Sweep to attract good luck while his broom sweeps away the old year.

-However, unless the prospect of having nightmares and sleeping poorly for the entire year is something worth risking, it is apparently a very bad idea to get up late on New Years Day, instead a bright and early start to the year is a must.
+In addition it is a bad idea to get up late on New Year's Day, unless it is worth the risk of nightmares and sleeping badly for the entire year.
+So a bright and early start to the year is a must.

-New Year Fireworks in a village near Garmisch Partenkirchen, Bleigiessen, photographer Micha L. Riese, 'Lucky' Plum Chimney Sweep, courtesy de.Wikipedia
+New Year Fireworks in a village near Garmisch Partenkirchen, Bleigiessen, photographer Micha L. Riese